hpc/charliecloud/doc/dev.rst

 Python :code:`printf(3)`-style debugging
 ----------------------------------------

-Consider :code:`ch.CHILL()`.
+Consider :code:`ch.ILLERI()`.
 This uses the same mechanism as the standard logging functions (:code:`ch.INFO()`, :code:`ch.VERBOSE()`, etc.) but it (1) cannot be suppressed and (2) uses a color that stands out.

-All :code:`ch.CHILL()` calls must be removed before a PR can be merged.
+All :code:`ch.ILLERI()` calls must be removed before a PR can be merged.

 :code:`seccomp(2)` BPF
 ----------------------